jorgenb/elasticshield/readme.md

 JWT token that will allow or deny access to a specific Elasticsearch API endpoint.

 A user can have one or more Elasticsearch indices protected by one Oauth 2.0 token.

-Elasticshield does not ship with a frontend for handling logins and you will have to build this yourself if you so wish.

 In addition to this application you will need to install and configure a HTTP server that can handle the authorization part of protecting your Elasticsearch indices.